EricThomson/anaties/readme.md

 - Developed with the support of NIH Bioinformatics, and the Neurobehavioral Core at NIEHS.

 ## To do
+- mn_sem should work on 2d array if you give it an axis.
 - Replace fft with welch it is *way* better for getting power spectrum.
 - For spectrogram add denoising (e.g., 60hz) and filtering options.
 - Do I want data-scroller or not?